mejialaguna/Mysql-commerce-API/README.md

   <br/>

-  This application is designed to add , update and remove employees ,departments and assign roles to all employees inside of a company .
+  This application is designed to help any ecommerce company , with table data organization and search response.

   <br/>
   <br/>